 However, it is important for businesses to consider all sides to a digital transformation, with a close evaluation of the true cost of a digital-only mindset.
 From a more obvious information technology perspective, the explosion of digitization has led to many businesses utilizing a variety of dispersed technology platforms, where each division or department is using siloed technologies.
 This leads to vast process inefficiencies: workflow management bottlenecks, breakdowns in cross-group collaborations, and poor resource utilization, to name just a few.
 In fact, according to research from Ascend2, the leading barrier to the development and follow-through of an organization's marketing strategy is an overly disparate set of systems meant to collect and integrate consumer data.

 A sometimes less obvious cost, and perhaps the cost most detrimental to a business with a digital-only mindset, is the cost of losing its connection with the customer.
 For the vast majority of consumers who have archived or deleted an email without reading it, a digital-only approach results in a decrease in consumer reach.
 For the many consumers who still do not spend inordinate amounts of time in front of a screen or simply choose to use their screen time more wisely, digitally sent correspondence may go unopened and become lost in the deluge of digital clutter.
 This poor email engagement is no surprise when you consider that, on average, Americans receive over 600 emails in a given week.
-Contrast that with direct mail, where Americans receive an average of 17 pieces of mail each week, and it is clear that a digital-only approach is leaving customer engagement on the table.
+Contrast that with direct mail, where Americans receive an average of 17 pieces of mail each week, and it is clear that a digital-only approach is leaving member engagement on the table.

 Businesses may be saving money with a digital-only approach, but at what cost to their relationship with customers and to their future revenue stream?